How does it work, this coming of terms?

 Because I have tried all these approaches but the last

-And I still hurt.
+And I am still not there.